 Golfweek Magazine made golf fitness a cover story in the March 4, 2006 issue and devoted over ten pages to the future of golf instruction.
 Until now, golf instructors would show you a position that they would like you to get into in order to hit the ball better.
 Golf instructors will now take your physical fitness into consideration because you may not be able to get into that position right now and trying to get there may cause injury.
 Your body will protect you first and hit the ball second.
 Your golf instructor should first see if you can physically get into a position before telling you to do it during your golf swing.

 Here's what you should know: Golf instruction is an evolving science.
 It is ever changing like golf equipment.
 If you purchase golf equipment you should be custom fit for them.
 If your club fitter conducts the fitting with a ruler, turn and don't walk away- run.
-Adavnces in fitting have shown that the fitting should be done dynamically on a lie board.
+Advances in fitting have shown that the fitting should be done dynamically on a lie board.
 If you are taking golf lessons from an instructor that does not offer a physical screen as part of their instruction program, turn and don't walk away- run.
-Their lack of knowledge may cause you to progress at a slower rate or worse yet, they could be causing your pain or injury that you experience when playing golf.
+Their lack of knowledge may cause you to progress at a slower rate or worse yet, they could be causing the pain or injury you experience when playing golf.

 "Fifteen years ago the average American male golfer's handicap was 16.2.
 The average female golfer's handicap was 29.
 Today the average male's handicap is 16.2 and the average female's handicap is 29.
 American golfer's have not gotten any better." - Dr. Bob Rotella, The Golf of Your Dreams